Sanglorian/orcus/Orcus Player Options - current.md

 ## Dragonborn

 Young dragonborn grow quickly.
 They walk hours after hatching, attain the size and development of a 10-year-old human child by the age of 3, and reach adulthood by 15.
 They live to be around 80.

-Dragonborn tend to extremes, making a conscious choice for one side or the other in the cosmic war between good and evil.
-Most dragonborn are good, but those who side with evil can be terrible villains.

 Dragonborn are taller and heavier than humans, standing well over 6 feet tall and averaging almost 250 pounds.

 ### Dragonborn Traits

 Your draconic heritage manifests in a variety of traits you share with other dragonborn.

-***Ability Score Increases:***
+***Ability Score Increases:*** Pick two of:

 * +2 Charisma
+* +2 Strength
-* +2 Strength OR Constitution
+* +2 Constitution

 ***Size:*** Your size is Medium.

 ***Speed:*** Your base walking speed is 6 squares.

-***Draconic Ancestry:***
+***Draconic Ancestry:*** Pick two of:

 * +2 History
 * +2 Intimidate
+* +2 Diplomacy
+* +2 Endure

-***Draconic Vigor:*** Calculate your healing surge value by adding your Constitution modifier.
+***Draconic Vigor:*** Add your Constitution modifier to your recovery value.

-***Injured Rage:*** +1 ancestry bonus on attack rolls while Staggered.
+***Injured Rage:*** +1 ancestry bonus on attack rolls while staggered.

 ***Languages:*** You can speak, read, and write Common and Draconic.